Non-intrusive implementation of a wide variety of Multiscale Finite Element Methods: Abstract definition of the MsFEM

 Problem~\eqref{eq:sampling-space-pde-OS-dofe} is called `\DOF-extended' because the degrees of freedom, controlling the boundary conditions associated to the local problem, are imposed on the oversampling patch~$S_K$ rather than the (generally smaller) mesh element~$K$.

 The sampling form~$s_K^\varepsilon$ shall be used to encode the oscillations of the bilinear form~$a^\varepsilon$ and thus the microstructure of the problem in the multiscale finite element functions.
-There is some flexibility in choosing the sampling form; one may to choose to include all the same terms as those in the bilinear form~$a^\varepsilon_K$ of the original problem~\eqref{eq:gen-pb}, or only some of them.
+There is some flexibility in choosing the sampling form; one may choose to include all the same terms as those in the bilinear form~$a^\varepsilon_K$ of the original problem~\eqref{eq:gen-pb}, or only some of them.
 When the MsFEM was first proposed in~\cite{hou_multiscale_1997}, it was suggested that~$s_K^\varepsilon$ should include those terms that correspond to the highest-order terms of the PDE that is to be solved.
-In the context of the advection-diffusion equation, one may thus choose to include only the diffusion terms, but also the advection term can be included in our MsFEM framework.
+In the context of the advection-diffusion equation, one may thus choose to include in our MsFEM framework only the diffusion terms, or both the diffusion and advection terms.
 Both options have been studied e.g.~in~\cite{le_bris_numerical_2017,le_bris_multiscale_2019}.

 In the functional setting of Def.~\ref{def:sampling-space-OS-dofe}, the generalization of~\eqref{eq:diffusion-MsFEM-correctors} to define the numerical correctors for the general MsFEM framework is as follows.